Classic Coleslaw Recipe

 There are only (3) ingredients in this classic coleslaw recipe, so it couldn’t be easier!
 It can be customized a number of ways to incorporate your favorite ingredients, or simply leave as-is for the perfect side dish or topping for sandwiches.

-• Coleslaw blend.
+- Coleslaw blend.
 Packaged coleslaw blends make this recipe incredibly easy.
 I purchase my favorite organic blend that includes green cabbage, red cabbage and carrot, so I get (3) ingredients in one!
-If you prefer to do it yourself, see my cabbage post, which includes tips on how to cut cabbage.
+If you prefer to do it yourself, see my collection of cabbage recipes, which includes tips on how to cut cabbage.

 How to make this recipe